LeanneChan/LeanneChan.github.io/README.md

 ## Data Science Portfolio

 Hi!
 I am Leanne.
-This is a collection of the work I have done so far.
-The geospatial data science projects here were done while I was a graduate under the MUSA programme at the University of Pennsylvania.
+This is a collection of the projects I have worked on so far.
+A lot of the geospatial data science projects here were done while I was a graduate under the MUSA programme at the University of Pennsylvania.
 I am very grateful for all the guidance and teaching from the professors in MUSA.
 I have since graduated and hope to continue adding to this collection!
 ___

 ### References